 Why should I choose this course?

-- The route measures your practical experience in your workplace against Teachers' Standards
+- PRACTICAL APPLICATION – This route measures your practical experience gained in the classroom against Teachers' Standards

 Applicants must meet all of the following criteria:

 Degree: You will need a degree with a grade of 2:2 or above in a discipline of Early Childhood Studies, Childhood Studies, Education Studies, Psychology, Sociology, English, Mathematics, Dance, Drama, Performing Art, Sports or similar.

 Level 2 Requirements: You need to have a GCSE at grade C/4 or above (or its equivalent) in English, maths and a science subject (BTEC Level 2 Science is also accepted at Merit or above).
 International qualifications are also accepted – they must be recognised by NARIC as equivalent and meet the requirement for The National College for Teaching and Leadership for Initial Teacher Training.
 In some cases, English Language may not be accepted from the country of origin.

 Teaching Experience: You will also need to have a minimum of two years' teaching experience across at least two different schools and two different age groups.

 You will also need to provide:

 - Two written references acknowledging your teaching experience

 - A letter of support from the school you currently work in, on headed paper, confirming that they will support you through the Assessment Only Route